-The fellowship begins July 1st each year.
+Every year, the fellowship begins on July 1.
 A full orientation schedule is organized for each fellow to familiarize the fellow with various activities within the fellowship, department, and to identify potential faculty mentors.

 Stipend and Benefits

-- Boston University faculty appointment and benefits package/li>
+- Boston University faculty appointment and benefits package

 - Stipend: Entering fellows receive the PGY4 level salary